 It helps if you do it for your daughter, so that she isn't doing it to herself at first.

 Have the person extend the leg and then you quickly zoom the machine over it up and down, up and down.
-Then rub your hand (or your daughter can do this) up and down her leg, as this fools the brain and takes away a lot of the discomfort.

 Think of it this way, when the leg hair starts to grow in, the roots won't be all that thick.
 If you wait a couple of years to treat with an Epil, it's going to be even more painful and during the waiting period, there will have been a lot of cuts from a razor and all of the shaving will be inspiring the roots to become thicker.
 So stop it in its tracks!